Lev Dodin: Biography

 Lev Dodin was born in Novokuznetsk in 1944.
 He first experienced theatrical production as a child at the Theater of Youth Creativity (1957-1962) directed by Matvey Dubrovin.
 Studied at Leningrad State Institute of Theatre, Music and Cinema under Boris Sohn and Georgy Tovstonogov which he graduated in 1966.

 Between 1966 and 1982 he was a guest director in different theaters of Russia and abroad including Theater of Youth Creativity, Gorky Theater, MKhAT, Finnish National Theatre, Salzburg Festival, Florence Musical May festival, Milan La Scala.

 In 1975 he started his work at Maly Drama Theatre.
 In 1982 he became the artistic director of the theatre and has led the theatre since then.

+In 2012, critics praised the vocal performance of his new version of The Queen of Spades at the Opéra de la Bastille, featuring Vladimir Galouzine (Herman), Olga Guryakova (Liza),Ludovic Tézier (Yeletsky) and Larisa Diadkova (Countess).
+The production, set in a psychiatric hospital, has raised a number of questions.